 Despite the many innovative successes of Jobs at Apple, there was increased friction between Jobs and other workers at Apple.
 In 1985, removed from his managerial duties, Jobs resigned and left Apple.
-He later looked back on this incident and said that getting fired from Apple was one of the best things that happened to him – it helped him regain a sense of innovation and freedom, he couldn’t find working in big company.
+He later looked back on this incident and said that getting fired from Apple was one of the best things that happened to him – it helped him regain a sense of innovation and freedom, he couldn’t find working in a large company.

 Life After Apple

 On leaving Apple, Jobs founded NeXT computers.
 This was never particularly successful, failing to gain mass sales.
 However, in the 1990s, NeXT software was used as a framework in WebObjects used in Apple Store and iTunes store.
 In 1996, Apple bought NeXT for $429 million.

 Much more successful was Job’s foray into Pixar – a computer graphic film production company.
 Disney contracted Pixar to create films such as Toy Story, A Bug’s Life and Finding Nemo.
-These animation movies were highly successful and profitable.
-This earn jobs significant respect and success.
+These animation movies were highly successful and profitable – giving Jobs respect and success.

-In 1996, the purchase of NeXT bought Jobs back into Apple.
+In 1996, the purchase of NeXT brought Jobs back to Apple.
 He was given the post of chief executive.
 At the time, Apple had fallen way behind rivals such as Microsoft, and Apple was struggling to even make a profit.

 Return to Apple

-Jobs launched Apple on a new direction.
+Jobs launched Apple in a new direction.
 With a certain degree of ruthlessness, some projects were summarily ended.
 Instead, Jobs promoted the development of a new wave of products which focused on accessibility, appealing design and innovate features.

 The iPod was a revolutionary product in that it built on existing portable music devices and set the standard for portable digital music played.
-In 2008, iTunes became the second biggest music retailer in US, with over 6 billion song downloads and over 200 million iPods sold.
+In 2008, iTunes became the second biggest music retailer in the US, with over six billion song downloads and over 200 million iPods sold.